abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 **Denormalization**: duplicate columns are often kept in multiple tables to make reads easier, writes suffer though.
 We often use **Materialized views** which are cached tables stored when we query the database ex. a complex JOIN

 ### Replication
-Two generals problem - the problem with systems that reply on `ACK` for consistency is that the other one doesn't know what is the result if ACK doesnt reach us back, resolution - heierachical replication
+Two generals problem - the problem with systems that reply on `ACK` for consistency is that the other one doesn't know what is the result if ACK doesnt reach us back, resolution - heierachical replication.

 - **Active-passive**: only master can handle writes, master propagates writes to slaves, slaves are _read only_ for the client.
 If master goes down, one of the slaves is promoted to master.
 - **Active-active**: both master and slaves can address writes, consistency between them has to be maintained.
 One of the slaves continue to function if the existing one goes down.